innocentemutabazi/CoAchallenge/README.md

     - **Problem Statement**: Given an array of integers and a target sum, determine if there exists a contiguous subarray within the array that sums up to the target.
 Return true if such a subarray exists, otherwise return false.

     - **Approach**:
+    To solve this challenge I used a techinique called the sliding window technique where by I had to:
         - Start with two pointers: `left` and `right` at the beginning of the array.
         - Keep a running sum by adding elements as we move the `right` pointer.
         - Adjust the sum by moving the `left` pointer if the sum is too big.
         - Check if the current sum matches the target.
         - Return true if a matching sum is found, otherwise return false.
+        - *I also had to add a condition that checks if the elements of the array are all positive non-zero digits and the target is zero in this case it would return false which is the right answer but if you dont add you will notice that the return value would be true and as we all know there ar no positive numbers greater than zero that you can add to get zero*

     - **Solution**:
         ```javascript